 Honesuki

-The Honesuki knife is a poultry boning knife with a hefty spine and heel that arcs into a sharp thin tip to maneuver through filets and heavy joints.
-The sharp pointed tip cleanly separates poultry and meat from the bone.
-The spine of the blade increases in thickness towards the heel giving it extra heft and balance to cut through joints and cartilage.
+The honesuki is a poultry boning knife with a hefty spine that arcs into a thin, sharp tip, letting it maneuver through joints and separate meat cleanly from bone.
+The spine thickens toward the heel, adding the heft needed to work through cartilage.
 View our selection of Honesuki knives.

 Garasuki